Cloud based video distribution provider Brightcove is moving into the app market for mobile, web, social media and connected TV.

 The European Space Agency's next Automated Transfer Vehicle (ATV) to roll off the production line will be called Albert Einstein.

 Enjoying some new celebrity after being played by Justin Timberlake in the Facebook movie The Social Network, Napster and Facebook luminary Sean Parker says he wants to buy a major record company.
+Parker's thinking is that while the record industry has hit bottom – those sound recordings are still incredibly valuable.

 Skype went titsup on Thursday, days after the announcement of a deal to buy the VoIP outfit by Microsoft.